thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/if-role.md

 If a user’s role is not included in the whitelist, the element is removed from the DOM.
 This is a conditional removal.
-Interactions include the authenticationService, which the directive relies upon to determine what role the user is authorized to.
+Interactions include the authenticationService, which the directive relies upon to determine what role the user is authorised to.

 ## Component migration plan